SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 Subtasks can have an OpenC2 specification which can be displayed by clicking on the automation icon.

+### **Similar alerts**

+#### **Context**

+As an operator, I need as much information as possible to determine what to do with a new alert.
+Is it the first time I’m facing this situation?
+Has it already occured ?
+If yes, how is it different this time ?
+Do I need to refine the configuration of my custom rules to make it more accurate ?

+With the similar alerts tab, SEKOIA.IO has that information in store and is able to display it to the operator in a comprehensive and useful way.

+#### **Where to find it**

+To find similar alerts linked to a specific alert, you will need to access the detail page dedicated to this alert.
+The similar alerts tab will be automatically loaded next to the Details, Tasks and Events tabs.

+#### **How it works**

+The similar alert tab displays:

+- How many times SEKOIA.IO previously detected a similar alert
+- The list of these previous similar alerts
+- A recommendation regarding the status of the alert based on the previous operator decision

+You can choose the columns to display on the similar alerts table to help you determine how similar the alerts are.
+You can select among 15 columns to show including:

+- The date
+- The entity
+- The type of alert
+- The source
+- The target
+- The number of comments
+- etc…

+You can click on the alerts to see the full details of a similar alert or open several of them in new tabs to compare them more easily.

+#### **Added value**

+In short, context is key to making the right decision when facing an alert.
+The similar alerts tab actively participates in this point by listing previous similar alerts.
+Even further, this tab actively helps the operator in its decisions by suggesting what to do based on previous alerts.

+#### **Interface**

+The similar alerts tab is divided in two parts

+#### **The suggestion message**

+In a callout, you’ll find a text that reminds you of the status of the majority of previous similar alerts.
+This message suggests you change the alert status based on the previous alerts.
+You can also find an action button to apply the status on your alert (except for Closed alerts).

+#### **The similar alerts table**

+The similar alerts table gathers all the alerts that previously occurred.
+The columns of this table can be customized to help you investigate the similarities between alerts.

+#### **“No similar alerts found”**

+Please note that if SEKOIA.IO doesn’t find previous similar alerts, a message will be displayed to notify you.

 ### Events

 The Events tab lists the events that raised the alert in a display similar to the [Events page](events.md).